1924 TO THE PRESENT

 The building was a daily reminder of power and politics; the looming edifice was yet another form of policing behavior, movement, culture, and proving again how architecture is capable of violence.

-Ku Klux Klan Klavern No. 10 begins construction on sit (then known as 1006 N. Main Street) an auditorium with a seating capacity of 2000 people.
+The cornerstone is laid for Ku Klux Klan Klavern No 101’s Auditorium (then known as 1006 N. Main Street).
 The building was designed by Earl Glasgow and destroyed by fire when it was either bombed or suffered an electrical fire.

 Ku Klux Klan Klavern No. 101